Board Of Directors

 Thank goodness Jake Warr likes to play basketball.
 He was introduced to Friendly House through his friend and fellow baller Aaron Lande, and they have both played here for years.
 Soon after becoming a member of our Community Recreation & Education program, Jake became a volunteer.
 He is passionate about marginalized people getting the support they need, which is what motivated him to become a board member.
 He’s been a Jake-of-All-Trades, filling roles as needed as a poutine judge, raffle ticket king, and event emcee.
 Currently, Jake is the board liaison to Friendly House’s Diversity, Equity & Inclusion Committee.

-Treasurer, Sergio Aguilera, NW Neighborhood
+Treasurer, Wendy Hain, NW Neighborhood

 Secretary, Chris Carson, Neighborhood